johnfaben/github-pages-with-jekyll/_posts/2020-12-06-combining-card-location-predictions.md

 There are some other cards where there are just no predictions at all for the location of that card. (e.g. the QH, the AS and the TS).

 There are some things we can try to work around these sort of issues - e.g. if we have the location of most of the cards (or if there are only cards missing from one hand), we could infer the location of the missing cards.
 Similarly, we might be able to build some logic that relies on the fact that it's not possible for two cards to be in the same place.
 One difficulty with the latter is that while the boxes overlap, they're not identical.

+####Next steps

+My next plan for this is to build something that will need to be part of the final product anyway - code that checks if the final output we've produced is a valid PBN (with 52 cards, 13 cards in each hand, etc), and throws a (useful) error if not.
+I will also build something into this module which checks for things which are very straightforward to fix, and fixes them (e.g. if there are 51 cards in the pbn, it's easy enough to infer where the 52nd is, but there are other times when this sort of thing should work too - mostly when all the missing cards are in the same hand, but there may be other cases).
+We'll also keep track of which cards had their positions inferred by any such logic, so that we can tell the user, and ask them to check that those cards have been properly placed.